hanjingo/doc/interview.md

 A foreign key (FK) is a column (or set of columns) in a child table taht references a primary/unique key in a parent table to ensure the child's values actually exist in the parent.
 This enforces referential integrity by preventing actions that would create "orphan" rows.

+For more info, see: [SQL#Foreign Key Constraints](DB/sql.md)

 #### Describe set operations like UNION, INTERSECT and EXCEPT and when each is useful.

 `UNION`, `INTERSECT`, and `EXCEPT` are SQL set operations that combine results from two queries with the same number of columns and compatible data types. `UNION` returns the distinct union of both result sets (removes duplicates).

 #### What are the main types of SQL commands?

-SQL commands are broadly classified into:

-- DDL(Data Definition Language)
-- DML(Data Manipulation Language)
-- DCL(Data Control Language)
-- TCL(Transaction Control Language)
+SQL commands are divided into five main types based on their function, include: DDL (Data Definition Language), DQL (Data Query Language), DML (Data Manipulation Language), DCL (Data Control Language), TCL (Transaction Control Language).

+For more info, see: [SQL#Commands](DB/sql.md)

 #### What is the purpose of the DEFAULT constraint?